Pinterest

 4. Peel and grate potatoes into a large bowl of cold water.
 Put grated potatoes into cheesecloth or clean kitchen towel and squeeze out as much liquid as possible, catching the liquid in a bowl.

 5. Dump the potatoes into another large bowl, loosening the mass with a fork.
 Carefully pour off the strained water from the other bowl, keeping the settled potato starch in the bowl.
 Scrape that starch into the bowl with the potatoes.
 Add the hot Cream of Wheat and mix well.
-Use your hands to finish mixing, adding extra potato flour if needed.
+Use your hands to finish mixing, adding extra potato starch if needed.

 6. Shape dumpling dough into large dumplings, about fist-sized (moisten hands to keep the dough from sticking), pressing 1 or 2 croutons into the middle of the dumplings.